As used in this chapter, unless the context otherwise indicates, the following terms have the following meanings. [1989, c. 478, §1 (NEW).]

 [ 1989, c.
 478, §1 (NEW) .]

 3. Commercial farming.
 "Commercial farming" means the production of anyfarm product with the intent that that farm product be sold or otherwise disposed of to generate income.

 [ 2007, c.
 649, §1 (AMD) .]

 3-A. Farm product.
-"Farm product" means those plants and animals useful to humans and includes, but is not limited to, forages and sod crops, grains and food crops, dairy products, poultry and poultry products, bees, livestock and livestock products and fruits, berries, vegetables, flowers, seeds, grasses, Christmas trees and other similar products.
+"Farm product" means those plants and animals useful to humans and includes, but is not limited to, forages and sod crops, grains and food crops, dairy products, poultry and poultry products, bees, livestock and livestock products, fish and fish products and fruits, berries, vegetables, flowers, seeds, grasses, Christmas trees and other similar products.

 4. Farmland.
 "Farmland" means any tract or tracts of land used for commercial farming: